milesclark0/BoilerTalks_Backend/README.md

         $ pip install -r requirements.txt
     3. run app:
         $ ./api.py
+    4. create and copy .env file (in the discord)

     **Notes**
     When installing any new external modules via pip, run: